 (ox i koe' done)

-Oxycodone may cause serious or life-threatening breathing problems, especially during the first 72 hours of your treatment and any time your dose is increased.
+Oxycodone may cause serious or life-threatening breathing problems, especially during the first 24 to 72 hours of your treatment and any time your dose is increased.
 Your doctor will monitor you carefully during your treatment.
 Tell your doctor if you have or have ever had slowed breathing or asthma.
 Your doctor will probably tell you not to take oxycodone.
-Also tell your doctor if you have or have ever had lung disease such as chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways), a head injury any condition that increases the amount of pressure in your brain, or kyphoscoliosis (curving of the spine that may cause breathing problems).
+Also tell your doctor if you have or have ever had lung disease such as chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways), a head injury or any condition that increases the amount of pressure in your brain.
 The risk that you will develop breathing problems may be higher if you are an older adult or are weak or malnourished due to disease.
 If you experience any of the following symptoms, call your doctor immediately or get emergency medical treatment: slowed breathing, long pauses between breaths, or shortness of breath.

 Drinking alcohol, taking prescription or nonprescription medications that contain alcohol, or using street drugs during your treatment with oxycodone increases the risk that you will experience serious, life-threatening side effects.
 Talk to your doctor about the risks of drinking alcohol during your treatment.

 If you are taking the oxycodone extended-release tablets, swallow them whole; do not chew, break, divide, crush, or dissolve them.
+Do not pre-soak, lick or otherwise wet the tablet prior to placing in the mouth.
 Swallow each tablet right after you put it in your mouth.
 If you swallow broken, chewed, crushed, or dissolved extended-release tablets, you may receive too much oxycodone at once instead of slowly over 12 hours.
 This may cause serious problems, including overdose and death.

 Oxycodone comes as a regular solution (liquid) and as a concentrated solution that contains more oxycodone in each milliliter of solution.
 Be sure that you know whether your doctor has prescribed the regular or concentrated solution and the dose in milliliters that your doctor has prescribed.
 Use the dosing cup, oral syringe, or dropper provided with your medication to carefully measure the number of milliliters of solution that your doctor prescribed.
 Read the directions that come with your medication carefully and ask your doctor or pharmacist if you have any questions about how to measure your dose or how much medication you should take.
 You may experience serious or life threatening side effects if you take an oxycodone solution with a different concentration or if you take a different amount of medication than prescribed by your doctor.